 9. Since the UE provided a "List of PDU Sessions To Be Activated" including the identity of the established MA PDU Session, the AMF sends an Update SM Context Request to SMF to initiate the establishment of user-plane resources over the trusted non-3GPP access for this MA PDU Session.
 The Update SM Context Request contains a Non-3GPP path switch indication which indicates that the requested update is for switching the data traffic of an MA PDU Session to the trusted non-3GPP access and that the SMF shall not release the existing user-plane resources over the untrusted non-3GPP access.
 These resources are released later, in step 13.

 10. The user-plane resources over the trusted non-3GPP access are established.
 At this point, the MA PDU Session has user-plane resources over the untrusted non-3GPP access path, over the trusted non-3GPP access path, and (optionally) over the 3GPP access path.
-The UE and the UPF may switch the traffic of the MA PDU Session from the untrusted non-3GPP access path to the trusted non-3GPP access path.
-Alternatively, this traffic switching can be performed in step 14.
+The SMF initiates an N4 Session Modification procedure with the selected UPF.
+The UPF may switch the downlink traffic of the MA PDU Session from the untrusted non-3GPP access path to the trusted non-3GPP access path upon receiving updated N4 rules with new AN tunnel info from the SMF.
+The updated N4 rules indicate the target non-3GPP access to switch traffic.
+The UE may switch the uplink traffic of the MA PDU Session from the untrusted non-3GPP access path to the trusted non-3GPP access path upon all IPsec Child SAs for the MA PDU Session over trusted non-3GPP access path are established.

-Editor's note: Whether the UE and UPF perform path switching in step 10 (right after the establishment of UP resources on the trusted non-3GPP access), on in step 14 (right after the release of UP resources on the untrusted non-3GPP access) needs further consideration.

 11. The AMF updates its UDM registration for non-3GPP access by sending a UECM Registration Request to UDM including RAT type = Trusted WLAN.

 12. Based on the current procedures, the UDM accepts the new registration for non-3GPP access and notifies the AMF that the previous registration for non-3GPP access (performed in step 2) is now deregistered.